How to Give Your AI Persistent Memory Across Every Tool You Use

 The problem: every AI starts from zero, and your knowledge is trapped per-app

 You've spent the last year explaining yourself to ChatGPT — your projects, your writing voice, your customer, the acronyms nobody outside your company understands.
 Then Claude 4 arrives, it's obviously better for the thing you're doing this week, and you start over.
 Every fact ChatGPT knew about you is stranded on the wrong side of the browser tab.
 Six months later a smaller, faster model shows up and the cycle repeats.
 Meanwhile the highlights you saved in Readwise never reach Cursor, the transcripts you paid to have made never reach Claude, and the AI-notes app you tried in March holds three months of your thinking that no other tool can see.
 This is the default state of using AI in 2026, and the shape of the fix is a memory layer that lives outside every app.
+Most people don't use one AI anymore — the average knowledge worker already juggles between 9 and 15 different apps a day, and 75% of global knowledge workers now use AI tools regularly.
+One analysis puts the tax at 15 to 30 minutes lost on every switch.

 Option 1 — copy-paste (why it fails)